fraud-intelligence-limited/fil-documentation/src/overview/tokenomics.md

 Tokens can be earned by [uploading fraud events](#uploading-fraud-events) and [flagging fraud events](#flagging-fraud-events) and spent on [downloading fraud events](#downloading-fraud-events).

 Freemium subscription is available for all registered FIB users and applies all of the rules described in this documentation.
+Bla-bla

 #### Premium